-Combine the automotive and aerospace sectors and you start to understand the scale of Food and Drink Manufacturing.
-It is the largest manufacturing sector in the UK, with the supply chain contributing a staggering £110 billion to the economy and employing over four million people.*
+Combine the automotive and aerospace sectors and you start to understand the scale of Food and Drink Manufacturing in the UK.

-The people working across this supply chain are essential to what we UK consumers eat and drink.
-So whatever Brexit holds, this sector is preparing itself for change, especially when it comes to the recruitment and retention of staff.
+So whatever (whenever) Brexit holds, this sector is wisely preparing itself for change, especially when it comes to recruitment, upskilling and retention of staff.

-Around one third of the workforce in the UK Food and Drinks Manufacturing sector are European migrant workers.
+Around one third of the workforce in the UK Food and Drinks Manufacturing sector are continental European workers.
 Both workers and employers are concerned about stability and workforce supply.
-Given that the food and drinks industry needs to recruit over 100k new employees by 2022, a significant step change is needed across the UK to develop home-grown talent and to tackle structural barriers that prevent the sector from securing skills.
+Given that the food and drinks industry needs (according to one estimate) to recruit over 100,000 new employees by 2022, a significant step change is needed across the UK to develop home-grown talent and to tackle structural barriers that prevent the sector from securing skills.

-Brexit, together with the introduction this year of the Apprenticeship Levy, means the time is right for apprenticeships to become the main focus for meeting the skills demands of this sector.
+Brexit, together with the introduction of the Apprenticeship Levy, means the time is right for apprenticeships to become the main focus for meeting the skills demands of this sector.

 At least 75% of all apprentices stay with their employer at the end of their apprenticeship, and larger employers now have the opportunity (and the obligation) to develop and deliver bespoke apprenticeship programmes that will really benefit their business.

 Many manufacturing apprenticeship training programmes focus on Lean/Continuous Improvement techniques.
 So the benefits of apprenticeships are broader than simply talent recruitment.
 Increasingly, larger businesses are working with specialist apprenticeship partners – like Cidori – to design programmes that bring about significant business process improvements which impact their bottom bottom line through the reduction of waste, increased motivation and productivity of staff, and greater profits.